luisdemarchi/cordova-plugin-facedetection-lite/README.md

 * `iouthreshold` - Maximum size of selected faces
 * `resultCallback` - Callback function

-**Warning**: Until the current version, only the first 3 parameters are implemented and the rest of the parameters are being ignored on some of the platforms, being fixed default value in the code.
+<info>**Warning**: Until the current version, only the first 3 parameters are implemented and the rest of the parameters are being ignored on some of the platforms, being fixed default value in the code.</info>
-{: .alert .alert-warning}

 ##### Code:
 ```javascript